ntvmb/ntvmb.github.io/docs/creative-works/what_they_feed/index.md

 # What They Feed

-What was long warned by intellectuals:
+What was long warned by intellectuals--
-Attempts to make tyranny perpetual;
+Attempts to make tyranny perpetual--
 An irrational public didn't heed,
 So now through violence they feed.